TuxCoding/.github/README.md

 ## Description

-Template project for GitHub related files
+Template project for GitHub related files.
+They will be used if not overriden by in individual repositories.

 More details at [GitHub doc](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)